albionah/YoutubeMediaPlayer/README.md

 # Youtube Media Player
-It is extension for [Home Assistant](https://www.home-assistant.io/), which adds ability to control Youtube videos.
+It is an extension for [Home Assistant](https://www.home-assistant.io/), which adds ability to control Youtube videos.

 ## Requirements
 - [Home Assistant](https://www.home-assistant.io/)